adbar/simplemma/training/README.rst

 Since a source has to comprise enough words without sacrificing quality, the `kaikki.org <https://kaikki.org>`_ project is currently a good place to start.
 It leverages information from the Wiktionary project and is rather extensive.
 Its main drawbacks are lack of coverage for less-resourced languages and errors during processing of entries as the Wiktionary form tables are not all alike.

-1. Find the link to all word senses for a given language, e.g. "Download JSON data for all word senses in the Lithuanian dictionary" leading to ``https://kaikki.org/dictionary/Lithuanian/kaikki.org-dictionary-Lithuanian.json``.
+1. Find the link to all word senses for a given language, e.g. "Download JSON data for all word senses in the Lithuanian dictionary" leading to ``https://kaikki.org/dictionary/Lithuanian/kaikki.org-dictionary-Lithuanian.jsonl``.
-2. Convert the JSON dump to a tab-separated word list with ``training/kaikki_to_tsv.py``:
+2. Convert the JSONL dump to a tab-separated word list with ``training/kaikki_to_tsv.py``:

 .. code-block:: shell

-    python3 training/kaikki_to_tsv.py kaikki.org-dictionary-Lithuanian.json training/lists/lt.txt
+    python3 training/kaikki_to_tsv.py kaikki.org-dictionary-Lithuanian.jsonl training/lists/lt.txt

 This prefers explicit inflection relations (``form_of``/``alt_of``) and falls back to an entry's own ``forms`` table, while dropping known-noisy rows (structural placeholders, romanization/transliteration entries, stress marks, cross-reference tables that list unrelated words rather than inflections).

-3. Don't deduplicate the output: ``dictionary_pickler.py`` counts repeated ``lemma\tword`` lines as evidence and uses that count to resolve conflicting lemmas for the same word form, so duplicates should be left as-is.
+3. Don't deduplicate the output: ``dictionary_builder.py`` counts repeated ``lemma\tword`` lines as evidence and uses that count to resolve conflicting lemmas for the same word form, so duplicates should be left as-is.
-4. Check the output by exploring the data by hand to spot inconsistencies; ``dictionary_pickler.py`` itself filters out lines that are too short or otherwise malformed once you run it.
+4. Check the output by exploring the data by hand to spot inconsistencies; ``dictionary_builder.py`` itself filters out lines that are too short or otherwise malformed once you run it.

+The dictionary data pipeline
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Beyond the raw ``kaikki_to_tsv`` extraction above, the dictionaries are prepared and validated with a few small standalone CLIs (their git-ignored inputs live under ``training/data/``):

+- ``clean_wordlist.py <in.tsv> <out.tsv>`` — language-independent character
+  hygiene between extraction and building: NFC-normalize, canonicalize curly quotes, strip invisible characters, reject mojibake and control/unassigned codepoints.
+Keeps duplicate lines (dictionary_builder treats line count as evidence) and exits nonzero if the reject rate exceeds ``--max-reject-pct`` (a data-drift alarm).
+- ``wikidata_lexemes.py <lang> <dump> <out.tsv>`` — extract extra
+  ``(lemma, form)`` pairs from a Wikidata lexeme dump as an OOV *fill* layered onto (never overriding) the shipped dictionary; ``--prune`` drops pairs the shipped dict + rules/affix chain already reproduces.
+- ``build_override.py <lang> <train.conllu> <out.tsv>`` — mine a closed-class
+  override lexicon (pronouns, determiners, adpositions, …) from a UD train split, the one place Wiktionary is systematically thin.
+Deterministic given a pinned UD version (``download_eval_data.py`` fixes UD 2.18, md5-verified).

+  The committed ``training/overrides/<code>.tsv`` files are **reviewed source-of-truth, not a build output**: edit them directly, do not expect a re-run to reproduce them.
+Two reasons a fresh mine differs: (1) the shipped files were mined across *all* of a language's train treebanks (this CLI takes one), and (2) they were then trimmed to drop entries that merely duplicated the shipped base at trim time — so a re-mine yields the fuller, untrimmed set.
+  That trim makes each remaining line a real correction/addition, at the cost of coupling the file to that base: to refresh after a UD bump, re-mine the full set, re-review, and re-trim rather than regenerating in place.
+- ``eval_gate.py <lang> <baseline.tsv> <candidate.tsv>`` — release gate:
+  refuse a candidate that regresses token- OR type-level accuracy on any UD test treebank for the language (cross-treebank is automatic).

+``ud_conllu.py`` holds the shared UD conventions (the dataset-name → language map and the gold-token iteration rule) these tools read with.

+``dictionary_builder.py`` composes the layers itself when building a
+dictionary: a reviewed ``training/overrides/<code>.tsv`` always wins, the base wordlist comes next, and an optional ``training/fill/<code>.tsv`` (git-ignored, ``wikidata_lexemes.py`` output) only fills gaps, never overriding.
+Keys are NFC-normalized at build time, matching runtime lookups.
+Output is the front-coded byte-stream format (see ``frontcode.py``), which replaced the pickled ``.plzma`` format in 2.0.0.